 The form is available on the Department of Revenue’s website.
 The filing can also be completed using the Department’s MyDOR online system.

 What if I Need Help?

-Please contact Bob Heller, Nicole Lyons, or one of the other members of the Clark Nuber state and local tax practice with questions or if you desire any assistance in fulfilling this requirement.
+Please contact Bob Heller or one of the other members of the Clark Nuber state and local tax practice with questions or if you desire any assistance in fulfilling this requirement.